 campus for small-scale domestic-oriented care

-care campus ‘t Huis Courtrai
+care campus ‘t Huis Kortrijk

 history & location

-The Sint-Jozef nursing home (now ‘t Huis) had long been part of the healthcare landscape in Courtrai, but its best days were far behind.
+The Sint-Jozef nursing home (now ‘t Huis) had long been part of the healthcare landscape in Kortrijk, but its best days were far behind.
 Dating back to 1966, the building no longer met fire safety standards or room size regulations.
 Architecturally, the complex had also deteriorated over the years, notably due to peculiar mirrored glass extensions meant to provide each room with its own sanitary facilities.
-Since renovation would offer little improvement, the CPAS of Courtrai (now Zorg Kortrijk) decided to completely reorganize its campus based on a master plan.
+Since renovation would offer little improvement, the OCMW of Kortrijk (now Zorg Kortrijk) decided to completely reorganize its campus based on a master plan.
 To this end, they launched a design competition in 2014, which was won by assar.

-program | the 't Huis project in Courtrai includes the development of a master plan for the entire campus & the architectural design of a new replacement building for 135 residents, a local service center, a daycare & a nursery. assar also assisted the client in guiding & obtaining VIPA subsidies |
+program | the 't Huis project in Kortrijk includes the development of a master plan for the entire campus & the architectural design of a new replacement building for 135 residents, a local service center, a daycare & a nursery. assar also assisted the client in guiding & obtaining VIPA subsidies |

-client | Zorg Kortrijk (formerly CPAS) |
+client | Zorg Kortrijk (formerly OCMW) |

-address | Condédreef 16 • 8500 Courtrai |
+address | Condédreef 16 • 8500 Kortrijk |

 building type | care • live |